-Non-performing account commitments are defined in the model as all account commitments where the customer has risk-class K. Default is defined at the customer level for both mass-market and corporate customers.
+Non-performing account commitments are defined in the model as all account commitments where the customer has risk-class K. Default is defined at the customer level.
 For an overview of the Bank's risk classes, refer to Note 6 - Credit and credit risk.
 From 01.01.2021 non-performing has been assessed according to a new definition.
-A customer's engagement is defined as in default if a claim is overdue by more than 90 days and the amount exceeds 1 per cent of exposure on the balance sheet and NOK 1,000 for the mass market (payment default).
+A customer's engagement is defined as in default if a claim is overdue by more than 90 days and the amount exceeds 1 percent of exposure on the balance sheet and NOK 1,000 for the mass market (payment default).